TopShelfCraft/Maps/README.md

-# Charge for Craft
+# SquareBit Maps for Craft

-Charge is the perfect way to add one-off and recurring payments to your Craft site, powered by Stripe
+Google Maps for Craft, perfectly done.

 ## Installation

-Charge is a standard Craft plugin.
+SquareBit Maps is a standard Craft plugin.
 Simply drop it into your /craft/plugins folder and install it from admin > settings >plugins.

-You'll need a Stripe account to use Charge.
-To see what you'll need to include in your templates, have a look at the example templates included, or the full documentation at http://squarebit.co.uk/plugins/charge
+Full details on Installation, Usage and more are available at http://squarebit.co.uk/plugins/maps

+## Support

+If you encounter any issues, have questions or feature requests for Maps on Craft, help is just an email away.

+Email support@squarebit.co.uk.
+Alternatively you can find me on twitter as @joelbradbury.

+Feature requests and suggestions are always welcome